hargoniX/q/presentation/presentation.typ

 ][
 Based on @queue, uses `10SC11/FIFO-PI`:
 - select ratio of 10:1 between:
-  - symbol weight queue with weight 1 for functions and terms
+  - symbol weight queue with weight 1 for functions and variables
   - FIFO queue
 - both with bias for initial clauses
 ]